Concorde on the 1, 8, 12 lines

-There are eight statues representing the eight major cities of France: Brest and Rouen (in the northwest), Lille and Strasbourg (to the northeast), Lyon and Marseille (on the Quai des Tuileries) and Bordeaux and Nantes (in the southwest).
-The statue representing Strasbourg was modelled by the actress Juliette Drouet, who was a muse of Victor Hugo.
-You can find these statues on the four corners of the square.
+Throughout the Place are statues representing the major cities of France: Brest and Rouen (in the northwest), Lille and Strasbourg (to the northeast), Lyon and Marseille (on the Quai des Tuileries) and Bordeaux and Nantes (in the southwest).

 Image: The ferris wheel at the Place de la Concorde